Skip to main content

 So you've set Permissioning on an article but how can you and your team tell if it has Permissions?
 There are a few places we show whether it does or not.

-When you're editing an article that has permissions you'll see an icon in the top right of the toolbar with a pink dot next to it.
+When you're editing an article that has permissions you'll see an icon in the top right of the toolbar with a pink background.
 If you're hovering over it you'll see Edit Permissions as a tooltip.

 • You'll see it next to the article meta like the published status